CoconutMacaroon/Teams-Moniter/README.md

 - Arduino IDE
 - Python 3 (and `pip`)
 ### Steps
 *A  quick note: if you want to use a pre-built release, you will need to flash your Arduino, but skip the part after that.
-Instead, go to the Releases page (on GitHub) and download the latest release from their.
-Go to `/dist/main/` and run `main.exe` with the COM port of your Arduino as the argument after the filename (e.g. `main.exe COM10`*
+Instead, go to the Releases page (on GitHub) and download the latest release from there.
+Go to `/dist/main/` and run `main.exe` with the COM port of your Arduino as the argument after the filename (e.g. `main.exe COM10`*)
 Build this circuit:
 <img src="./Untitled Sketch_bb.svg">
 Once you have build the circuit, open the Arduino IDE, and flash the `SerialLEDMoniter.ino` sketch to the Arduino (remember to select the port!).